What is an Exclusive Buyers Agent Agreement and Should I Sign One?

 3. Agreement not to work with any other Realtor in finding the specified real estate

-3 Reasons a Home Buyer Wouldn’t Sign an Exclusive
+3 Reasons a Home Buyer Shouldn’t Sign an Exclusive Agreement

 1. Time period is too long.
 Relationships can change.
 If the period of time set in the agreement is too long, the home buyer might feel trapped.
 Even if they like the Realtor, they could reasonably worry that the Realtor will stop serving their interests and working hard for them over a long period of time.

 2. Compensation is too high, too risky.
-The vast majority of the time the seller offers to pay the buyer’s agent commission.
-In fact, some exclusive buyers agent agreements say that the buyers agent will accept whatever the seller is offering, while others put a hard number of the buyers agent commission, and so if the seller isn’t offering enough money to the buyers agent, it will be the responsibility of the buyer to pay their buyers agent the difference, no matter how high that amount might be.
-If you want to know the average buyers agent commission rates, we have done that research for you here.
-Keep in mind, while most homes listed on the MLS offer buyer’s agent commission, many for sale by owner homes do not.
+If the seller isn’t offering enough money to the buyers agent, it will be the responsibility of the buyer to pay their buyers agent the difference, no matter how high that amount might be (this is set by your buyer’s agent agreement).
+If you want to know the average buyers agent commission rates prior to the law changes, we have done that research for you here.

 3. Type of real estate or location is too general.
 The exclusive buyers agent agreement should specify the geographic location the agreement applies to and the type of property.
 The location and the type of real estate the real estate buyer is looking for should match the buyers agent’s expertise.
 Realtors are often experts within location and within a property type, not experts in general.